Logarithmic Prismatic Cohomology I: Logarithmic prisms

 \begin{proof} Applying Construction \ref{Exactification}, we may assume that $(B, M_B)\to (B/J, N)$ is an exact surjection.
 Then, the statement follows from Proposition \ref{Bhatt:lecture}. \end{proof}

 The universal object $(B', IB', M_{B'})$ in the previous proposition is called the \emph{prelog prismatic envelope}.
+(We later use the same terminology for such an object for non-orientable $(A, I, M_A)$.)
 If $(B', IB', M_{B'})$ is bounded, then we have the associated log prism $(B', IB', M_{B'})^a$ and the surjection $(B', M_{B'})\to (B'/IB', N)$ induces an exact closed immersion of associated log $(p, I)$-adic formal schemes.
 It gives the \emph{log prismatic envelope}:

 \begin{prop}[Existence of log prismatic envelopes] We use the notation of Proposition \ref{Existence of prelog prismatic envelopes}.
 Assume that $(B', IB', M_{B'})$ is bounded.
 The construction of the log prism $(B', IB', M_{B'})^a$ is universal in the sense that the following commutative diagram